OxygenCobalt/Auxio/info/FAQ.md

 2. If the aforementioned players don't work, but players like Vanilla Music and VLC do, then it's a problem with the Media APIs that Auxio relies on.
 There is nothing I can do about it.
 	- I hope to mitigate these issues in the future by extracting metadata myself or adding Subsonic/SoundPod support, however this is extremely far off.

+Some common issues are listed below.

+#### My FLAC/OGG/OPUS files don't have dates!
+Android does not read the `DATE` tag from vorbis files.
+It reads the `YEAR` tag.
+This is because android's metadata parser is stuck in 2008.

+#### Some files with accented/symbolic characters have corrupted tags!
+When Android extracts metadata, at some point it tries to convert the bytes it extracted to a java string, which apparently involves detecting the encoding of the data dynamically and then converting it to Java's Unicode dialect.
+Of course, trying to detect codings on the fly like that is a [terrible idea](https://en.wikipedia.org/wiki/Bush_hid_the_facts), and more often than not it results in UTF-8 tags (Seen on FLAC/OGG/OPUS files most often) being corrupted.

 #### I have a large library and Auxio takes really long to load it!
 This is expected since reading from the audio database takes awhile, especially with libraries containing 10k songs or more.